 - Allowing users to select different passwords for different services

 - Separating their personal information (the football team or dogs’ name that they may be used as password otherwise) from office.

 Implement multi-factor authentication on all your devices and internet-facing portals.
 At times, small business owners or employees’ credentials could be compromised without any cyber attack activity linked to your organisation.
 This technique, known as credential stuffing, is a type of cyber attack where stolen account credentials from one service are used to gain unauthorised access to other accounts on the internet.

 7. Secure Configuration

 Secure configuration is important for all systems used within or outside the organisation.
-This includes mobile device management solution to control mobile devices, operating system hardened images used as a secure operating system base for desktops and servers and secure hardening based network equipment configurations.
+This includes mobile device management solution to control mobile devices, operating system hardened images used as a secure operating system base and secure hardening based network equipment configurations.
 CIS benchmarks are a great start to prepare internal checklists that cover patch management, system hardening, services configuration and many other areas.
 In case of your mission-critical assets such as revenue-generating website, opt for a penetration test at the least once a year or after any major changes.
 This would pick up on the various cyber attacks that target retail or your business-specific websites, infrastructure.

 8. Secure and Regular Backups

 Backups are an essential part of your cyber security strategy.
 In case of a cyberattack, data could be either compromised or deleted.
 Given the SMB businesses lacking strict processes and procedures, there is a large amount of data on staff laptops and mobile devices (tablets, phones).
 Ensure that a secure and regular backup policy is in place.
 This includes utilising a backup solution that allows automatic ability to schedule backups.